Quality Drainage Scoria used in construction

 Applications and Considerations:

-1. Screened Top Soil: This topsoil is versatile and can be used for various garden applications.
+1. Screened Top Soil: Use this versatile topsoil for various garden applications.
 It is perfect for seeding lawns or establishing new turf.
 Its well-draining properties make it suitable for container gardening as well.
 When using the Screened Top Soil, be sure to monitor the moisture levels to ensure optimal plant health.

 2. Super Blend Top Soil: With its high nutrient content, the Super Blend Top Soil is an excellent choice for enriching your garden beds.
 It can be used to improve soil structure and fertility, providing a boost for your plants.
 However, it is important to be mindful of the specific needs of your plant species.
 Australian native plants, for example, are adapted to low-nutrient soils and may suffer if exposed to excessive nitrogen or phosphorus.